-Predictive maintenance is a technique to predict the future failure point of a machine component, so that the component can be replaced, based on a plan, just before it fails.
-Thus, equipment downtime is minimized and the component lifetime is maximized.
+Predictive maintenance is a useful technique that aims to predict the future failure point of a machine or component, so that parts can be replaced, based on a plan, just before it is expected to fail.
+This means that equipment downtime is minimized and that component lifetime is maximized.

 Predictive Maintenance Organization

-This technique involves the measurement of various parameters that show a predictable connection with the component life cycle.
-Examples of such parameters are as follows:
+For this technique to be successful measurement of various parameters checks need to be carried out that show a connection with the components life cycle.
+Examples of such parameters are:

 - Temperature of the electrical connections